jasonpan12/box-ui-elements-with-react-and-node/README.md

 # How it works
 * React app running on localhost:3000
 * Express app running on localhost:5000 (or any unused port)
-* When the header component mounts, an API call is made to /token, served by Express
+* When the main App component mounts, an API call is made to /token, served by Express
 * The express app uses a config file provided by the Developer Console to return a token
-* Once the state is updated with the token, the UI Element is rendered
+* Once the state is updated with the token, the UIElement component will return a Content Explorer

 # Run this boilerplate
 * Clone the repo